SmoreBobBen/Sparse/README.md

 This file, index of other files

 # Makefile
-Copied directly from example pa4 makefile.
+Copied from an example.
+Tweaked slightly.